raspberrypilearning/ML-image-detection-starter/en/step_2.md

 --- /task ---

 --- task ---
-Copy the URL shown under **Your shareable link:** by clicking the **Copy** button.
+Copy the URL shown under **Your sharable link:** by clicking the **Copy** button.
 ![Copy your shareable link](images/copybutton.png)

-Leave this tab open, or paste your URL into a text file so you don't lose it - we'll need it for Scratch in just a minute!
+Leave this tab open, or paste your URL into a text file so you don't lose it — we'll need it for Scratch in just a minute!
 --- /task ---